 No. My clients receive their final images via digital download.
 This comes in the form of an email with a link to a password protected gallery and a special PIN required for download.
 You can share this link and password with your friends and family members if you like, and keep the PIN secret.
 Or, if you want others to be able to have a copy of the final images from your session (ie: a large group family session or grandparents who love to make prints)– you can share the PIN with them and they can instantly download their own copies of the images.
 Alternatively, you can choose to purchase a copy of the images on a USB flash drive for an additional fee of $40 (shipping included) per copy.
 Regardless of your choice (digital download or flash drive), you will receive the same images.

 At this time, I only accept payments via PayPal.
-It’s fast and secure and almost everyone already has it for safe shopping online.
+It’s fast and secure and almost everyone already has it for safe shopping online, and even if you don’t have an account, I can still accept online credit card payments using PayPal’s safe and secure server.
 Once you book your session, I’ll send you an invoice for either the booking fee or total cost, depending on what kind of session you are booking.
 Payment is due upon receipt.
 The remaining balance of your session is due on the day of your session.

 Do you have a studio?
 Where will my session take place?